 There is another option, and that is your Phone.
 You know how earlier in the post I was talking about why your PWC needs a Smartphone?
 Well, this is one of the reasons, and here is that post to explain it more.

 If you can’t or don’t want to keep your battery charged with either the Solar Charger we mentioned earlier or a wall charger, then a Portable Jump Pack is a must-have.

 A portable jump pack will allow you to jump the battery of your jet ski.
-You need to use a jump pack and NEVER a running car to jump the battery of a jet ski.
-Where the Jump Pack shines is that you don’t buy it for the jet ski, you buy it for your car.
-Your car might need to use it before the jet skis do and so you keep it in the car, but when you trailer the jet ski to the ramp, and for the rare chance, you need to jump start your jet ski, you’ll have the jump pack ready to go.
+You need to use a jump pack and NEVER a running car to jump the battery of your watercraft.
+Where the jump pack shines is that you don’t buy it for the jet ski, you buy it for your car.
+Your car might need to use it before the watercraft does and so you keep it in the car, but when you trailer the watercraft to the ramp, and on the rare chance, you need to jump start your machine, you’ll have the jump pack ready to go.

 Just about every boat has a bilge pump, but not every jet ski.
 Do you need one?
 Not really.
 Unless you keep the watercraft in the water all the time.

 I don’t recommend keeping your jet ski floating in the water all the time and go into great details here.
 If you do plan on keeping your jet ski in the water you’ll for sure need this PWC accessory.